BRussoniello/Portfolio/README.md

 # Portfolio

+The purpose of this repository is to host school projects that have helped me to develop my competency in various areas of Statistics.

 # Survival Analysis in the Presence of Competing Risks

 This paper served as the final project for the course STA5198 - Epidemiology for Statisticians.
 In this paper, I reviewed some of the current methodology available for the